Devnuelx/Kweli/README.md

 ## Our Solution

-Kweli is a blockchain-powered authentication platform that makes product verification as easy as scanning a QR code.
+Kweli is a Hedera-powered DePIN (Decentralized Physical Infrastructure Network) for product authenticity that makes product verification as easy as scanning a QR code.
 No complex integrations, no expensive overhauls, just straightforward protection built on Hedera's lightning-fast infrastructure.

 ### How It Works

-1. **Businesses** Creates company accounts register their products on our dashboard in minutes and upload thier product design as template
+1. **Businesses** Creates company accounts and goes through KYB when they pass, they register their products on our dashboard in minutes and upload thier product design as template
 2. We generate a **unique QR code** for each product, secured on the Hedera blockchain, ready to download as individual qrcode or directly embed it to products design, this removes a huge pain point and extra cost.
 3. **Consumers** scan the code with our mobile app (or upload a photo for AI verification)
 4. If it's legit, they get confirmation instantly—plus **VFY tokens** they can redeem for airtime or data